devlocalhost/laurel_updates/blogs/pif-diy.md

 # Fixing PlayIntegrity - DIY (#3)
 This is a detailed guide on how to fix it, by yourself, by "hunting" for fingerprints.
 This note assumes you have basic terminal knowledge, this isnt for noobs.
 See [#2](/help/pif-auto) instead.
-This is basically [#2](/help/pif-auto), but DIY lol
+This is basically [#2](/help/pif-auto), but DIY lol.

+Help needed!
+Check the bottom of [#1](/blog/playintegrity).

 ## PIF module
 Check [#2](/help/pif-auto) and do the basic setup, and come back here.

 ## Hunting for a fingerprint
-Go to [android dumps](https://t.me/android_dumps), and search for: `"Version: INT"`.
-INT is the android version.
-Look for versions >= 7, for example, `"Version: 7"`.
-Pick a random message, and click on the second link of the message (below "commit").
-A gitlab repo will be shown.
-Click the "all_files.txt" file, and search for "build.prop".
-Search for "build.prop", and look for lines starting with "/system".
-Thats the path for the build.prop file.
-Find the build.prop file, and now its time to create the pif.json file
+What we need is a "build.prop" file.
+You can't use any, so, you'll have to pick an "obscure" (?) device, or a print from xiaomi.eu...?
+According to a member from laurel_sprout LineageOS group, it works.

+Anyway, just find a very obscure device that isn't know, and just find it's dump or build.prop file.
+The previous link, which was linking to android_dumps telegram channel was removed because google once again changed shit again.
+Check [The news - 01/03/2024](/blog/news) for more.

 ## The pif.json file
 This file should be placed in /data/adb/ as pif.json (`/data/adb/pif.json`).
 Copy this into a text editor: